technosoftware-gmbh/opcua-solution-net/README.md

 Evaluation Editions comes with the following restrictions:

- * Evaluation time limited to 30 days and limited to 90 minutes run-time per application start
+ * Evaluation time limited to 30 days and limited to 90 minutes run-time per application start.
- * Some evaluations may also show a splash screen at startup

 ### Support for the SDK under Evaluation License